Bowtie-free graphs and generic automorphisms: Introduction

-Suppose that $A$ is an $\mathcal{L}$-structure.
-A \textit{partial automorphism} of $A$ is an $\mathcal{L}$-isomorphism $p:U\to V$ where $U,V$ are substructures of $A$.
-We denote by $\Part(A)$ the set of all partial automorphisms of $A$.
-Suppose that $\mathcal{C}$ is an amalgamation (or Fra\"{i}ss\'{e}) class of finite $\mathcal{L}$-structures.
-An \textit{$n$-system} over $\mathcal{C}$ is a tuple $\langle A, p_1, \ldots, p_n \rangle$ where $A\in \mathcal{C}$ and each $p_i\in \Part(A)$.
-We now state the \textit{Kechris-Rosendal characterisation} \cite[Theorem 3.4]{kechrisrosendal} which we use to establish generic automorphisms for the universal bowtie-free graph.
-Let $M$ be the Fra\"{i}ss\'{e} limit of $\mathcal{C}$.
-Then $M$ has generic automorphisms if and only if the class of $1$-systems over $\mathcal{C}$ has the joint embedding property and the weak amalgamation property \cite[Definition 3.3]{kechrisrosendal}.

 We motivate the significance of generic automorphisms by mentioning some of their group-theoretic consequences.
-Suppose that $G$ is a Polish group with a comeagre conjugacy class $C$.
-Then, $G=C^2=\{gh:g,h\in C\}$, and every element of $G$ is a commutator, so $G=G'$.
-Moreover, if $G$ were uncountable, then $G$ has no proper normal subgroup of countable index.
+Suppose that $G$ is a Polish group with a comeagre conjugacy class C. Then, we have that $G = C^2 = \{gh \mid g, h \in C\}$, and every element of $G$ is a commutator.
+Thus, $G = G'$ where $G'$ is the commutator subgroup.
+Moreover, if $G$ is uncountable, then $G$ has no proper normal subgroup of countable index.
 See Macpherson \cite[Proposition 4.2.12]{macphersonsurvey}.
-Additionally, we have the following.
+Furthermore, we have the following.

 \begin{theorem*}[Macpherson-Thomas \cite{macphersonthomas}] Suppose that $G$ is a Polish group with a comeagre conjugacy class.
 Then $G$ is not a non-trivial free product with amalgamation. \end{theorem*}